akingdom/akingdom.github.io/articles/The_Goose_Bride.md

 ## The Red-Wolf’s Daughter

-Beatrice lived with her father Harold in a small holding among the wooded hills of the Midlands.
+Beatrice lived with her father in a timber-framed longhall among the wooded hills of the Midlands.

 In earlier days Harold had been known as **Red-Wolf**, a Saxon thegn who fought in the wars that followed the Conquest.
 He had ridden with kings, crossed blades with rebels, and once dragged a drowning Norman lord, the king's own brother, from a river crossing.

 But battles fade, and wounds grow stiff in the winter.

 Now Harold was an old man with iron-grey hair and aching bones.
-His sword hung above the hearth more as memory than weapon.
+At the hearth, a large staghound rested its head on its paws.
+Harold's sword hung above the hearth, more as memory than weapon.

 His daughter kept the household.
+Her duties include supervising "boon-work" (village labor), managing the buttery, brewing ale, and medicinal healing.

 She had bright eyes, quick wit, and a habit of speaking her thoughts aloud before deciding whether she ought to.